Laser-induced alignment of nanoparticles and macromolecules for single-particle-imaging applications: Results

-To simulate the alignment of an actual protein, we have applied our method to simulate laser-induced alignment of the prototypical green fluorescent protein (GFP), which has a cylindrical shape ($\alpha_r=1.5$) and thus strong alignment could be expected, see Fig. \ref{fig:PDB}.
-We calculated the inertia and polarizability tensors based on the PDB structure with PDBID 1GFL~\cite{Yang:NatBio14:1246}.
-The elements of the polarizability tensors were scaled by a factor of $0.4$ to account for the dielectric medium of proteins ($\epsilon_r=3.2$~\cite{Amin:ChemistryOpen9:691}).
-Then, we applied a Gaussian laser pulse with a FWHM of 8~ns.
-As shown in Fig. \ref{fig:protein}, moderate alignment of $\max\costhreeD=0.84$ was obtained at room temperature for a peak intensity of $10^{12}~\Wpcmcm$.
+To simulate the alignment of an actual protein, we applied our method to the prototypical green fluorescent protein (GFP), which has a cylindrical shape ($\alpha_r=1.5$) and a volume of 26~$\text{nm}^3$, comparable to most proteins in the PDB database~\cite{Amin:ChemistryOpen9:691}, see \autoref{fig:PDB}.
+We calculated the inertial and polarizability tensors based on the PDB structure 1GFL~\cite{Yang:NatBio14:1246}.
+The perfect-conductor polarizability tensors were scaled by a factor of $0.4$ to account for the dielectric properties of proteins, $\epsilon_r=3.2$~\cite{Amin:ChemistryOpen9:691}.
+As shown in \autoref{fig:protein}, moderate alignment of $\max\costhreeD=0.84$ was obtained at room temperature for a peak intensity of $10^{12}~\Wpcmcm$.
 However, at 4~K $\max\costhreeD=0.85$ was already achieved for $2\cdot10^{10}~\Wpcmcm$ and for $10^{12}~\Wpcmcm$ we obtained $\max\costhreeD=0.94$.

+The original conceptional proposal~\cite{Spence:PRL92:198102} suggested to use cooling by helium nanodroplets to reach temperatures of $\ordsim0.4$~K. This cooling method was successfully applied to small molecules~\cite{Hartmann:Science272:1631, Choi:IRPC25:15} and small proteins~\cite{Bierau:PRL105:133402, Alghamdi:JPCA121:6671}.
+Diffraction off atoms and molecules embedded in helium droplets was also recorded~\cite{Gomez:Science345:906, Zhang:JPCL5:1801}, but for weak-scattering SPI of, \eg, single proteins, the helium background signal poses a challenge.
+Comparable temperatures can be achieved for gas-phase molecules through buffer-gas cooling~\cite{Hutzler:CR112:4803, Samanta:StructDyn7:024304}, down to $\smaller10$~mK using dilution refrigerators~\cite{Weinstein:Nature395:148}.
+Decreasing the temperature from 4~K to, e.g., 400~mK, would allow strong alignment with even weaker laser pulses and thus further reduce the chance of structural damage.
+For GFP at 400~mK $\max\costhreeD=0.92$ would be achieved for a peak intensity of $2\cdot10^{10}~\Wpcmcm$.